 Doan Mon - the southern gate of the Forbidden City (also known as Long Thanh, or Long Phuong Thanh) - has a U-shaped structure facing the inside of the Forbidden City, built of stone and bricks.
-This is the residence of the king and the royal family, and also the place where the royal court works.
+This is where the king and the royal family live, and is also where the royal court gathers to work.

-Thang Long Citadel consists of three walls: The outer wall is called La Thanh; The middle wall is Hoang Thanh; The innermost wall is Cam Thanh.
-This is one of the most important remaining structures of Thang Long Citadel.
+Thang Long Citadel consists of 3 walls: The outer wall is called La Thanh; The middle wall is Hoang Thanh; The innermost wall is Cam Thanh.
+This is one of the most important remaining structures of Thang Long Imperial Citadel.

 From East to West, Doan Mon is 46.5m long, with a 3-storey structure.
 The bottom floor of Doan Mon was built in the style of an ancient citadel wall with five arched gates that are almost perfectly symmetrical across the "divine axis", also known as the "central axis" of the Imperial City.
 There are 5 arches, the middle arch is only for the king to enter.